-As of the end of the third quarter of 2010, the 50 percent probable draw is \$210 million from our approved Program Contingency of \$415 million.
-With a potential draw range from about \$75 million to \$350 million, the current Program Contingency balance, including the aforementioned budget reduction for the Dumbarton Bridge, is sufficient to cover the cost of currently identified risks.
-Risk mitigation actions are continuously being developed and implemented to reduce the potential draw on the Program Contingency.
+As of the end of the fourth quarter of 2010, the 50 percent probable draw on the remaining \$415 million program contingency is \$218 million.
+The potential draw ranges from about \$20 million to \$280 million.
+The current program contingency balance is sufficient to cover the cost of currently identified risks.
+Risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.

 The TBPOC is committed to providing the Legislature with comprehensive and timely reporting on the TBSRP.
-If there are any questions, or if any additional information is required, please do not hesitate to contact the members of the TBPOC
+If there are any questions, or if any additional information is required, please do not hesitate to contact the members of the TBPOC.